projectunic0rn/pub/.github/CONTRIBUTING.md

 - **`title`** - Title of your blog post, this will be the text shown inside the hero image and it is included in the `<title>` of the HTML document for this blog post.
-- **`author`** - A unique id for the author of the blog post.
-There is an additional setup that needs to be done in order for the author details to be properly queried (refer to [Creating a new author](#creating-a-new-author) section for instructions).
+- **`author`** - A unique ID for the author of the blog post.
+Please refer to [Creating a new author](#creating-a-new-author) section for instructions on how to create an author entry.
 - **`date`** - The date when the blog post was published.
 This follows a special
   format: `YYYY-MM-DDTHH:mm:sss+/-TT:TT` where hours (`HH`), minutes (`mm`), seconds (`sss`), and timezone offset (`+/-TT:TT`) are optional.